TBleess/Website_New/pages/5_CensusACS/census-information-2010.md

 Colorado had a 72% participation rate.
 Curious to see how your community did?
 [Download a complete list of participation rates by county, city and town!](https://drive.google.com/file/d/0B0m67XbcqVYRY05QTEF5LV9hRmM/view?usp=sharing)
 - - -
 #### More Census Information
-The US Census Bureau's official [2010 Census website](http://www.census.gov/2010census/) is packed with information.
+The US Census Bureau's official [2010 Census website (census.gov)](http://www.census.gov/2010census/) is packed with information.
 - - -
 #### Historical Information
 The following documents represent previously released Census information.
 Please [contact our office](dola.helpdesk@state.co.us) with any questions.